AnyaLang/SBB_ML/README.md

 | 14/15  | 3e-05         | 0.1160823275044 | 0.584375            |                                           |
 | 15/15  | 3e-05         | 0.1117068582588 | 0.5885417           |                                           |

 With this setting, we were able to achieve an accuracy of 0.590 on Kaggle.
-We repeated the same code, and the next time achieved an accuracy on Kaggle of 0.593.
-While we try to ensure that our code reproducible, some aspects of the model are outside of our control and are influenced by some degree of the randomness.
+In the subsequent training session, we achieved an accuracy on Kaggle of 0.593.
+While we strive to make our code reproducible, some aspects of the model are outside our control and are influenced by a degree of randomness.

+**We saved this best model and continued the training with a lower learning rate of 2e-05.**

+`best_model_path = 'best_model_lr3e-05_ep13_acc0.60.pt'`  #the second time we run the code, our best model was in epoch 7 `model.load_state_dict(torch.load(best_model_path, map_location=device))`
+`model.to(device)`